Adarsh-Model-Trains/Pcf8574-Gpio-Extender-Lib/README.md

 but that is taken care by on off api already

+NOTE: without Pcf8574 board connected on arduino it will no work

+Connect Details
-NOTE: without Pcf8574 board connected on arduino it will no work we have connbect the sda and scl with +5v vcc and gnd pin from arduino to Pcf8574 board then connect the device on pin po to p7 for controlling them and use the vcc of the last board for powering up the device
+we have connect the sda and scl from arduino to Pcf8574 board +5v vcc and gnd pin from arduino to Pcf8574 board then connect the device on pin po to p7 for controlling them use the vcc of the last board for powering up the device

 ```